 Senior Vice President, President and CEO, GM Financial

-Daniel Berce has held the above positions at GM Financial since October 2010, when GM purchased the company.
+Berce has held these positions at GM Financial since October 2010, when General Motors purchased the company.
 Previously, he served as vice chairman, president, treasurer, CEO, and CFO of AmeriCredit Corp.
 Before that, Berce was an auditor with Coopers & Lybrand for nearly 16 years and was a partner with the firm.
-Berce also serves as a member of the board of directors for Arlington Asset Investment Corp., a principal investment firm that invests in mortgage-related assets, and Cash America International Inc.
+Prior to joining AmeriCredit, Berce was an auditor with Coopers & Lybrand for 14 years and was a partner with the firm.
+He is a CPA and a graduate of Regis University in Denver.

 Senior Vice President, Global Communications

-As GM’s top communications executive, Tony Cervone is responsible for the company’s overall communications strategy including products and brands, corporate, social media, executive support, and internal communications.
+As GM’s top communications executive, Cervone is responsible for the company’s overall global communications strategy, including products and brands, corporate, social media, executive support, and internal communications.
 He also oversees GM’s corporate giving activities.
-Cervone is a member of the executive leadership team and is a senior adviser to Chairman and CEO Mary Barra.
-In 2011, Cervone had served as executive VP of group communications for Volkswagen Group of America in Herndon, Va., where he revamped communications activities for the VW and Audi brands, and United Airlines in Chicago.
+Cervone is a member of the executive leadership team and is a senior adviser to CEO Mary Barra.
+Previously, he held key communications positions at Volkswagen Group of America, working on the VW and Audi brands, and United Airlines in Chicago.

 Senior Vice President, Global Purchasing and Supply Chain

 Kiefer continues to build on the progress GM has established with its suppliers.
 His extensive leadership experience in the supplier community and strong technical expertise will be key as GM continues its efforts to reshape how the company and its suppliers work together, partner for mutual success, and deliver greater value to customers.
 Kiefer reports to Mark Reuss, executive vice president, Global Product Development, Purchasing and Supply Chain.
 Previously, Kiefer was VP, Global Powertrain.